Institute for Excellence in Writing

 On the other end, students often struggle with writing because they feel overwhelmed by the assigned tasks, they can't think of anything to write, they don't know where to begin, and other such reasons.
 TWSS addresses such issues with carefully designed lessons that teach students in incremental steps that are manageable and even enjoyable.

 TWSS can be used with one or more children at home or in group classes.
 In TWSS, parents and teachers learn how to teach both creative and expository writing.
-The course teaches both structure and style in such a clear manner that parents and teachers can quickly begin teaching students a repertoire of writing techniques even before they watch all of the video sessions themselves.
+The course teaches both structure and style in such a clear manner that parents and teachers can quickly begin teaching students a repertoire of writing techniques even before they watch all the video sessions.
 Parents or teachers may watch the entire course all at once or spread it out over weeks or months.
 The videos really are focused on teacher training, and it is unlikely that students will watch with you.

 Pudewa does not try to cover all types of creative and expository writing but focuses on basic structures and approaches.
 Regardless, this foundational development should be excellent preparation for students to build upon as they explore other forms of writing.

 For example, one of the strategies Pudewa uses is to have students begin by making notes from a model composition.
 Students come up with key words to convey main ideas.
 Then they work from their notes to reconstruct the piece beginning with a key word outline.
 They are not attempting to copy the original, but using their own words, they expand upon the key words with their own words.
-This strategy works very well since it provides a secure starting place so students are not worrying excessively about what to say.
+This strategy works very well since it provides a secure starting place so students do not worry excessively about what to say.
 Instead, they concentrate on structure and style.
-The basic strategies of taking notes with key words then constructing outlines are then used throughout the program for various types of writing assignments.
+The basic strategies of taking notes with key words and then constructing outlines are then used throughout the program for various types of writing assignments.

 It is best if you teach the units in order.
 For students in grades four through eight, you should plan to teach one unit per month.
 You can move at a faster pace with older students and a slower pace with younger students.
+While parents and teachers can teach directly from what they learn in the TWSS seminar, most homeschoolers use IEW student courses that implement TWSS methodology (as I describe under Supplements below) rather than coming up with their own material.

 Summary

 What I like most about this course is that Pudewa walks you through each strategy in detail.
 His teaching experience is very evident as he identifies and deals with problems that tend to crop up for both teacher and student.
-The lessons move along slowly enough for you to think and work through the process with his “live” DVD audience.
+The lessons move along slowly enough for you to think and work through the process with his “live” video audience.
 This means that parents and teachers are more likely to end up with a solid grasp of the course content, especially if they complete the writing assignments themselves as they watch the seminar lessons.

 Pricing Information